← Back to blog

 Frequently Asked Questions

-Does TradeLens work after the Schwab migration?
+Does TILT work after the Schwab migration?

-Can TradeLens group my multi-leg options trades?
+Can TILT group my multi-leg options trades?

-Does TradeLens track options Greeks?
+Does TILT track options Greeks?

-TradeLens tracks entry and exit prices, premiums, and realized P&L. Greeks at time of entry are not included in the thinkorswim CSV export, but you can add notes to trades with your delta, theta, and IV observations.
+TILT tracks entry and exit prices, premiums, and realized P&L. Greeks at time of entry are not included in the thinkorswim CSV export, but you can add notes to trades with your delta, theta, and IV observations.

 Ready to trade like a machine?